genomicepidemiology/flankophile/README.md

 #### Rerunning the pipeline
-If you want to rerun part of the pipeline you simply delete output folders and files and Snakemake will rerun these part of the pipeline when you give the run command `snakemake --use-conda --cores 39` again.
-You must delete output in descending order starting with 99 and down to where you do not want to rerun anymore.
-Be aware that the step that produces the folder 1_abricate  is not deterministic so if you delete this folder and rerun the pipeline you will not get exactly the same results.
-If you want want to rerun the pipeline from the start delete the entire output folder.
+Flankophile creates the output directories in the order of the numbers.
+The files in the first directory are used to produce the files in the second directory, and so on.
+This is useful since it is then easy to rerun the analysis with different parameters without having to redo the whole analysis.

-If you want to rerun the pipeline with new config settings you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
-If you want to change a parameters you must delete all output with a number equal or higher than the number of the section.
+If you want to rerun the pipeline with new config settings, you must look in the config file [config.yaml](config.yaml) and take note of the numbered sections.
+If you want to change parameters you must delete all output with a number equal to or higher than the number of the section.
+You simply delete output in descending order starting with 99 and down to where you do not want to rerun anymore.
+Snakemake will rerun these parts of the pipeline with the new config settings when you give the run command `snakemake --use-conda --cores 39` again.

-If you want to add more data or use a different reference database you must delete the entire output folder.
+Be aware that the step that produces the folder 1_abricate  is not deterministic, so if you delete this folder and rerun the pipeline, you may not get exactly the same results again.
+If you want to add more data or use a different reference database, you must delete the entire output folder.

 #### Redirect where to store conda packages